“a small, fiercely independent company of proven integrity…

 Paul is a writer and director, and is the artistic director of subtlenuance.
 His work has been produced in Sydney, interstate and overseas.
 The plays he has written and directed include Joan Again, 2014; Cristina in the Cupboard, 2013; Rocket Man, 2013; Blind Tasting, 2012/2013; Lucy Black, 2012; Toy Box, 2011; Life is Impossible, 2010; A Thing of Beauty, 2010; Two Gates, 2010; Catherine at Avignon, 2009; Before the Embrace, 2009; True Times Three, 2008; and Dead Money, 2007.
 His play Turning Up was produced by Thrown Together Theatre in 2006.
 His short play The Danger of Safety featured in Apocalpyse Theatre Company's Asylum in 2015.
 He has also directed Talc by Daniela Giorgi, 2010, and A Quiet Night in Rangoon by Katie Pollock, 2011.
-He has been the artistic director of several multi-playwright projects, including Bare Boards Brave Hearts, 2011, The Political Hearts of Children, 2013, and High Windows Low Doorways, 2014; and And Now To Bed, 2015.
+He has been the artistic director of several multi-playwright projects, including Bare Boards Brave Hearts, 2011; The Political Hearts of Children, 2013; High Windows Low Doorways, 2014; and And Now To Bed, 2015.
 He is also the creator of the character Veronica Kaye.
 Veronica writes the blog Theatre Red at theatrered.wordpress.com